nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons.
-2. FINDVisor shows a list of persons.
+2. FINDvisor shows a list of persons.
 3. User requests to edit a specific person in the list and the fields to edit.
 4. FINDvisor edits the person.